– Making Mosaics –

 Returning potter and artist Debra Zimmerman of Groovy Girl Art & Studio, will take you through this journey, one that may just give you a new perspective on your life.

 What should I bring to the “Pieces of My Life” workshop?

-We’ll have all you need to make a beautiful cross, but if you would like to create a cross using some of your own mementos bring pieces that are the size of a quarter or smaller.
-Beads, coins, jewelry, keys, dog tags, pottery chards, buttons, game piece, shells, ball chain are just a few items to consider.
+We’ll have all you need to make a beautiful cross but if you would like to create a cross using some of your own mementos, bring pieces that are the size of a quarter or smaller.
+Beads, coins, jewelry, keys, dog tags, pottery chards, buttons, game pieces, shells, ball, and chain are just a few items to consider.
 To fill in the gaps, we’ll have a variety of materials ideal for making an attractive and unique-to-you creation.
-We also recommend that you consider bringing (1) tweezers to assist in placement of small pieces and (2) An apron to prevent glue from getting on clothing.
+We also recommend that you consider bringing (1) tweezers to assist in the placement of small pieces and (2) An apron to prevent the glue from getting on clothing.

 This is your cross.

 Read blog post on a special “Treasures of My Life” Mosaic.

 Decorating pysanky (Ukrainian Easter eggs) is part of Lenten preparations for Easter, traditional among Ukrainians and many other East-Central European groups.
 The word pysanky comes from the Slavic word for “writing.”